Casiri (Tacna)

 Casiri, also known as Paucarani, is an about 5650 m high complex volcano in the Barroso mountain range of the Andes, in the Tacna Region of Peru.
 It consists of four individual volcanic edifices with lava domes; the southeasternmost edifice has been active during the Holocene, producing thick lava flows that have overrun moraines of Pleistocene age.
 The youngest lava flow has been dated to 2,600 ± 400 years ago.
 Although no historical eruptions are known, the volcano is considered to be potentially active and is monitored.

 The volcano features geothermal manifestations and is linked to a larger geothermal field that has been prospected for geothermal power generation.
 There are two sulfur mines on the volcano, and the Paucarani reservoir that contains the bulk of Tacna's water supply is associated with Casiri: The Rio Uchusuma that flows through the reservoir originates on the volcano and the reservoir is located on the foot of Casiri.

-Name
+Name and vegetation

 The name "Casiri" might mean "bawler" in Aymara.
 Casiri is also known as Paucarani or Paugarani, although Casiri and Paucarani are sometimes treated as distinct volcanoes.
 A lake with the name "Casiri" lies about 5 km north from the volcano; it is a glacial lake and a reservoir which drains into the Mauri River through the Quebrada Chungara and Rio Kallapuma.
+Polylepis woods occur in the area.